 SIMILAR ‘REVIVER’ OR ‘WINDOW’ STATUTES IN OTHER STATES

 Another state that was early to enact a reviver statute was New Jersey.
 The legislation (S-477) was enacted on December 1, 2019 and extended the civil statute of limitations for survivors of child sexual abuse.
-This extension opened a two-year window for those alleging abuse and is scheduled to sunset in December of 2021.
-With less than 6 months left in the applicable timeframe, there has been an uptick in the number of allegations made against institutions and their current or former employees.
+This extension opened a two-year window for those alleging abuse and sunset in December of 2021.

-Earlier this year, Colorado’s governor signed into law a three-year look-back window that eliminates the civil statute of limitations for sexual assaults to include both minors and adults.
+Earlier in 2021, Colorado’s governor signed into law a three-year look-back window that eliminates the civil statute of limitations for sexual assaults to include both minors and adults.
 This law provides that civil suits can be made for abuse claims dating back to 1960, it limits damages that can be awarded depending on the defendant type.

 Most recently, on August 1, 2021, Louisiana opened a three-year window for survivors of childhood sexual abuse to seek damages in civil court; and, in Maine, a permanent revival window has opened to include all expired claims of child sexual abuse.

 HOW INSURANCE ARCHEOLOGY CAN BE VALUABLE DURING REVIVER STATUTE PROCEEDINGS